oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 | MQTT Layer   | Malformed Packet (0x81) |  Protocol Error   |        Session Terminated         | Connection Closed      |
 | MQTT Layer   |  Protocol Error (0x82)  |  Protocol Error   |        Session Terminated         | Connection Closed      |
 | Application  |    Graceful Shutdown    |  MQTT.DISCONNECT  | Session Closed/Persisted per flag | Graceful Shutdown      |

+**MQTT 3.1.1 notes:** For MQTT 3.1.1, the session lifetime is controlled by the `Clean Session` flag in CONNECT [MQTT311] §3.1.2.4 rather than a Session Expiry Interval.
+When `Clean Session` is 0, the session persists indefinitely until the client sends a CONNECT with `Clean Session` set to 1 or the broker closes the connection.
+Therefore, the "Session persists (until Expiry)" rows above should be read as "Session persists until `Clean Session`=1 or broker closes connection" for MQTT 3.1.1.
+The Malformed Packet and Protocol Error rows close the connection but the 3.1.1 session state is NOT terminated — it persists indefinitely if `Clean Session` was 0.

 ### 6.7.4 State Synchronization Summary
 To prevent “zombie” sessions or inconsistent states, the following rules apply: